ayonli/jsext/README.md

 - [run](#run) Runs a script in another thread and abort at any time.
 - [deprecate](#deprecate) Marks a function as deprecated and emit warnings when it is called.
+- [pipe](#pipe) Performs pipe operations through a series of functions upon a value.

 ## Categories